Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-We have introduced a new reduction method to investigate the long-time asymptotic behavior for growth-fragmentation equations with a nonlinear growth term.
-It allows to prove convergence and stability results but also to prove the existence of periodic solutions by using ODE methods.
-The technique is based on self-similar dependencies which require powerlaw coefficients, and the main theorem requires moreover a linear size-dependency of the growth coefficient.
-Nevertheless, we have given some results about the case when the growth rate is only assumed to be a powerlaw.
-A step further would be to adapt the ideas in this paper to build nonlinear entropy techniques adapted to general powerlaw growth coefficients.
+We have introduced a new reduction method to investigate the long-time behavior of some nonlinear growth-fragmentation equations.
+It allowed us to prove convergence and stability results when there is only one nonlinearity in the growth term, and to prove the possible existence of nontrivial periodic solutions in cases when there are two competing nonlinearities.
+The method is based on the study of exact solutions, whose existence requires powerlaw coefficients and a self-similar structure of the fragmentation kernel.
+A further work would be to investigate more general growth-fragmentation equations for which no exact solution is available.